 Fluence Energy, Inc. (FLNC) Investors Who Lost Money Have Opportunity To Lead Securities Fraud Lawsuit

-BENSALEM, Pa., April 18, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Fluence Energy, Inc. ("Fluence" or the "Company") (NASDAQ: FLNC ).
+LOS ANGELES, April 21, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Fluence Energy, Inc. ("Fluence" or the "Company") (NASDAQ: FLNC ) have opportunity to lead the securities fraud class action lawsuit.

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN FLUENCE ENERGY, INC. (FLNC), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE MAY 12, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?